mkitti/AdaptiveResolutionOrientationSpace/README.md

 Along with this, the orientations, *theta*, and corresponding *response* values at K = K<sub>m</sub> are provided as the 2nd and 1st outputs, respectively.
 These facilitate use of the function as an orientation detector.
-This is meant to mimic the outputs provided by steerableDetector MATLAB function available from [François Aguet](http://www.francoisaguet.net/software.html) or as part of [Filament Analysis Software](http://dx.doi.org/10.17632/xycvj95pw9.1).
+This is meant to mimic the outputs provided by the steerableDetector MATLAB function available from [François Aguet](http://www.francoisaguet.net/software.html) or as part of [Filament Analysis Software](http://dx.doi.org/10.17632/xycvj95pw9.1).